AvailLang/Avail/examples/sample-hybrid-project/README.md

 ***NOTE: 8/27/2023 The current state of this example is: Expected to Work***

 *This uses alpha version tools that are in flux.
-This README will be updated* *to reflect accurate usage for the2.
-0.0 production release of the Avail* *toolchain.
+This README will be updated* *to reflect accurate usage for the 2.0.0 production release of the Avail* *toolchain.
 Once the tools are finalized, this sample will be updated to a* *working state relative to the lastest production release.*